appsemble/appsemble/packages/cli/README.md

 npm install webpack@webpack-4 @appsemble/webpack-config
 ```

-For a more in depth explanation of how to build apps, use our
+For a more in-depth explanation of how to build apps, use our
 [block development guide](https://appsemble.app/docs/development/developing-blocks).

 ## License